Quantum thermodynamics and semidefinite programming: regularization and algorithms: Introduction

+A motivation for our work is provided by~\cite[Section C]{MarkWilde}, where the authors emphasize the importance of developing a rigorous mathematical theory and computational algorithms capable of handling regularization schemes beyond the von Neumann entropy.
+In particular, they propose hybrid quantum--classical algorithms to solve the quantum optimization problem~\eqref{intro:main} under von Neumann entropy regularization.
+While substantial progress has been achieved for Gibbs state-based methods -- largely due to their variational characterization and the relative maturity of thermal state preparation techniques -- the extension beyond the Gibbs energy/von Neumann entropy regularization framework poses significant conceptual and technological challenges.

-A motivation for our work is given by \cite[Section C]{MarkWilde}, where the authors outlined the potential impact of studying several different types of regularization, beyond the von Neumann entropy.
-In this contribution, we answer the question raised in the aforementioned paper and develope a general mathematical framework for convex regularizations, which encompass, for instance, both quadratic regularizations and Tsallis entropies.
+In this paper, we address the question raised in the aforementioned work by developing a general mathematical framework for convex regularizations, encompassing, for example, quantum quadratic regularizations and Tsallis-type entropies.

-There are several quantum problems that can be interpreted as semidefinite programming; two special instances of our framework are given by quantum optimal transport and quantum tomography.

-The techniques we employ in this work have recently been successfully adopted in the study of quantum optimal transport (QOT).
-This non-commutative setting admits a duality theory in analogy to classical optimal transport and can be recast using the language of this work by choosing suitable observables and measurements.
-QOT extends classical optimal transport theory to quantum systems, where non-commutativity has a physical and chemical origin.
-For classical theory, see the textbooks ~\cite{CutPeyBook,Santabook,VilON}.
-The initial formulations appeared in non-commutative probability~\cite{DAnMar10} and quantum Markov semigroups~\cite{CarMas14}, and were later tied to quantum information~\cite{chen2017matrix, GeoPav15}, statistical mechanics~\cite{CalGolPau19, CalGolPau18} and electronic structure theory~\cite{FelGerPor23}.
-We refer to Section~\ref{subsec:qot} for more details.